wp-plugins/aryo-activity-log/readme.txt

 === ARYO Activity Log ===
-Contributors: KingYes, ariel.k, maor
+Contributors: KingYes, Ariel.K, maor
-Tags: activity, logging, logger, user, madeinisrael Requires at least: 3.5
+Tags: admin, administration, activity, multisite, logging, logger, login, tracking, user, madeinisrael Requires at least: 3.5
 Tested up to: 3.5.1
-Stable tag: 1.0
+Stable tag: 1.0.1
 License: GPLv2 or later

 Get aware of any activities that are taking place on your dashboard!
 Imagine it like a black-box for your WordPress site.